AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Deprecated features**

-Technical Deliverability Monitoring Report is now deprecated.
+The **Technical Deliverability Monitoring** report is now deprecated.

 Learn more in the [Deprecated and removed features page](../../rn/using/deprecated-features.md).